1996 MIJ Deluxe Anniversary

 Like I mentioned, these Ash verisons are very hard to find.
 The craftsmanship is excellent and wired with USA parts, as this one is, it is as good and playable as any USA Tele Plus.

-This is a Graffiti Yellow.
+This is a DX Tele that I refinished in Graffiti Yellow.
+I have made a few of these some years back.
+I really do not enjoy refinishing guitars as it takes a lot of work to get them to turn out really nice.
 I do mostly studio work, and I was looking for a guitar that had a large diversity sounds and was quiet.
 The concept was taking shape for a great guitar, both for live playing and for studio work.
 I moved toward more of a vintage Tele sound by putting vintage Fender Tele bridge plate with Calibrated Brass Saddles like the ones developed for Danny Gatton’s Custom Shop Teles.
 These keep the intonation more accurate than the old straight stock brass saddles.
 This model had the Tiger Flamed Foto Neck with really nice flame in the Rosewood.

 The tone control on this Tele is a Fender TBX tone pot.
 This control cuts either treble or bass instead of the standard style of tone that cuts treble only, thus = T (treble) B (bass) X (Cut).
 When you turn this knob, you can feel a halfway point, which is tone neutral.
 This was wired to the neck and middle pickups, bypassing the bridge pickup.
 I used the a Blue Lace Sensor in the neck for a warm 50s P-90 sound and a Silver Lace Sensor in the middle for a fat 70s Strat sound.
 The bridge pickup is a 50's Fender CustomShop.
 The guitar was great, but the bridge was not hot enough to keep up with the Lace pickups.